 These were appalling and despicable attacks, and those affected were in the prayers of millions right around the world on Easter Sunday.
-They were clearly directed at the Christian community in Sri Lanka not just in their churches, but in secular environments such as hotels where they were having Easter Sunday lunch.
+The attacks were clearly directed at the Christian community in Sri Lanka, attacks not just in their churches but in secular environments such as hotels where they were having Easter Sunday lunch.
 The Anglican Church in Sri Lanka is small but active, and it is working closely with the Anglican communion to build its capacity in the local community and to better protect itself.

 I am grateful to the right hon.
 Lady for that answer.
 It is indeed tragic that 257 Christians were killed in the attacks directed at them on Easter Day.
 Everybody is entitled to freedom of religion and belief.
 Does she agree that the message we should send out from this House is that no faith sanctions conflict against another?